dylanmooney62/laravel-blog/content/blog/routing.md

 });
 ```

-The routing is done using the `group` method.
+The routing is done using the group method.

-The prefix is to `'admin'` which prefixes all the nested resources with **/admin**.
+The prefix is admin which prefixes all the nested resources with /admin.

-`'as'` sets the name of the route `'admin.'` this allows me to reference the route when performing redirects and generating URLs to resources i.e.
+'as' sets the name of the route admin this allows me to reference the route when performing redirects and generating URLs to resources i.e.

 ```php
 route('admin.posts')
 ```

-Finally, the middleware is add authentication.
-This middleware will run on every request that starts with **/admin**.
+Finally, the middleware is auth.
+This middleware will run on every request that starts with /admin.
 This middleware will ensure the user is logged in before accessing the resource.
 Otherwise, it will redirect the user to the login page.

-The routes for **posts** can all be done in one line thanks to the `resource` method.
+The routes for posts can all be done in one line thanks to the resource method.

 This method creates standard URL paths for CRUD operations and maps them to the specified class.

 ```php
 Route::resource('posts', PostController::class);
 ```

-The following **posts** resource will be mapped like this:
+The following posts resource will be mapped like this:

 | Verb        | URI                   | Action      | Route Name           |
 | ----------- | --------------------- | ----------- | -------------------- |